PanagiotisVasilakis/thesis/docs/INDEX.md

 - **All QoS-related documentation is consolidated in [`docs/architecture/qos.md`](architecture/qos.md).** This single comprehensive document supersedes all previous QoS design notes and covers flows, configuration, metrics, validation, feature stores, and testing.
 - When adding or updating QoS features, update `docs/architecture/qos.md` to keep it accurate and complete.
-- Archived or exploratory documents live under `docs/_archive/`.
+- Archived or exploratory documents live under `docs/history/` and `docs/_archive/`.
 Tombstone headers explain why each file was retired; consult them if you need historical context.